 Public Policy Institute of California (PPIC) is a nonprofit, nonpartisan think tank.
 We are dedicated to informing and improving public policy in California through independent, objective, nonpartisan research.

-PPIC is committed to providing essential information and framing policy debates to shape a better future for California.
+OUR FOCUSPPIC is committed to providing essential information and framing policy debates to shape a better future for California.
 We focus on three overarching themes:

-OUR POLICY RESEARCH STAFF
+OUR RESEARCH STAFF